Table of Contents

 I know what you’re thinking.
 I’m pouring it on thick.

-For starters, This IS an awesome HEPA air purifier and it’s easy to get caught up into the hype.
+For starters, This IS an awesome HEPA air purifier and it’s easy to get caught up in the hype.

 This air purifier does have an amazing clean air delivery rate and can filter a 500 ft room about five times an hour.